 The cheap alternative is any decent base like Leather, Rustic, Heavy or Stygian Vise at ilvl 72 for a good balance, ilvl 84 for max resistances and its crafted the same way.

-The flasks are pretty much locked in place.
-Not many flasks can compare with this setup.
+The first 5 listed flasks is a very good combination that can do all content.
 The mod "of the Order" is very good on a Diamond Flask but its pretty hard to get.

 Best mods for rare jewels are life% and crit multi -> attack speed -> physical damage.
 Resistances are fine here aswell.

 Brutal Restraint and Lethal Pride are timeless jewels from legion that adds bonus stats on notables in radius, aswell as dexterity or strength on every small node aswell.
 These needs to have a lot of strong bonuses to consider using over life%+crit multi rare jewel.
 Some noteworthy stats are crit multi, attack speed, double damage, life%, melee damage and fortify effect.